phaserjs/phaser-ce/resources/docstrap-master/README.md

 - Bump to follow semver (initial development is well and truly over)
 - Corrected list of themes
 - Added Search
-- Remove highlightTutorialCode option - it didn't work
+- Remove highlightTutorialCode option - it didnt work

 ## 0.5.4

-- Fix layout glitch on the bottom of code samples
+- Fix layout glitch on hte bottom of code samples
 - Support for specifying the language for fenced code blocks in the normal way
 - Fix the active item in some themes, which was missing a background
 - Tables get marked as tables